Mannu Bhandari: Family

 Bhandari married Hindi author and editor Rajendra Yadav.
 They met in Calcutta (now Kolkata), while Bhandari was studying at Calcutta University.
 Bhandari and Yadav lived in Tollygunge in Kolkata until 1964, when they moved to Delhi.
-They lived in Delhi thereafter, and had one child, a daughter named Rachana.
-Bhandari and Yadav separated in the 1980s, but never divorced, remaining friends until Yadav's death in 2013.
+They lived in Delhi thereafter and had one child, a daughter named Rachana.
+Bhandari and Yadav separated in the 1980s, but never divorced, remaining friends until Yadav died in 2013.

 Death

 Bhandari died on 15 November 2021 at the age of 90 in Gurgaon, India.

-Writing
+Writings

 Fiction and non-fiction

 Bhandari's first publication was a short story titled 'Main Har Gayi' ('I Have Been Defeated') in 1957, in the Hindi Kahaani magazine.
 This story was later adapted to a highly popular and successful play and was performed all over the nation, including at the (Bharat Rang Mahotsav) (National Theatre Festival), in New Delhi.She followed it with a novel, Ek Inch Muskaan (One Inch Smile) in 1961, co-authored with her husband, Rajendra Yadav.
 Ek Inch Muskaan was an experimental novel, narrating the story of a marriage between a man and woman, with Yadav and Bhandari writing for each character in alternate chapters.
 The plot was devised by Bhandari, and the title, by Yadav.
 The book was initially serialised in a Hindi magazine, Gyanoday, and was republished as a book in 1991.
 Bhandari had continued to write short stories for Hindi magazines during this period, and she followed the success of Ek Inch Muskaan with four collections of short stories, which were published between 1961 and 1970.

 In 1971, Bhandari published her second book, and first solo novel, titled Aap Ka Bunty (Your Bunty).
-It portrayed the collapse of a marriage through the eyes of a nine-year old child, the titular Bunty, whose parents ultimately divorce and remarry other people.
+It portrayed the collapse of a marriage through the eyes of a nine-year-old child, the titular Bunty, whose parents ultimately divorce and remarry other people.
 Bhandari took up residence temporarily at the Miranda House College in Delhi, to complete the novel.
 The book was initially serialised in Dharmayug, a Hindi magazine, and immediately attracted a wide readership, resulting in Bhandari receiving large amounts of fan letters and reader comments with each chapter's publication.
 Published to great acclaim, the novel has been described as a 'milestone and a turning point in Hindi literature', and was subsequently translated widely, including into French, Bengali, and English.